wp-plugins/magazi-admin-theme/readme.txt

 A clean, minimalistic administration theme inspired from the new customizer look of wordpress 3.4.1 It's pretty basic and adds a css file to your administration.

-This project was built for the http://magazi.org network of stores, and you can find it on github too: http://nerdzgr.github.com/magazitheme/
+This project was built for the http://magazi.org network of stores.

 == Installation ==